Which place is cheaper, Colorado Springs or Cleveland?

 When we compare the travel costs of actual travelers between Cleveland and Colorado Springs, we can see that Colorado Springs is more expensive.
 And not only is Cleveland much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Cleveland would let you spend less money overall.
 Or, you could decide to spend more money in Cleveland and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Colorado Springs would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Colorado Springs than you might in Cleveland.

-Cleveland is bigger, and its population is about 25% larger than the population of Colorado Springs.
-When comparing the population of Cleveland vs. Colorado Springs, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Cleveland has a larger population, and is about 25% larger than the population of Colorado Springs.
+When comparing the sizes of Cleveland and Colorado Springs, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.

 Both Colorado Springs and Cleveland during the summer are popular places to visit.
+Most visitors come to Cleveland for the music scene and the family-friendly experiences during these months.
 Furthermore, the summer months attract visitors to Colorado Springs because of the hiking, the small town charm, and the family-friendly experiences.

 Cleveland is around the same temperature as Colorado Springs in the summer.
 The daily temperature in Cleveland averages around 75°F (24°C) in July, and Colorado Springs fluctuates around 71°F (22°C).